Sometimes you may find yourself needing to add Custom CSS in your WordPress site.

 First thing you need to do is install and activate the Simple Custom CSS plugin.
 Upon activation simply go to Appearance » Custom CSS and write down or paste your custom CSS.

-Don’t forget to press the ‘Update Custom CSS’ button to store your CSS.
+Don’t forget to press the ‘Update Custom CSS’ button to save your changes.

-You can now view your website to see the custom CSS in action.
+You can now view your WordPress website to see the custom CSS in action.

 Using a Custom CSS plugin vs Adding CSS in Theme